2024 Château Angélus 1e Grand Cru Classé Saint-Emilion

 Vinification and maturation of the Château Angélus 2024

-Vinification took place in oak and stainless steel vats for the Merlot, and in concrete vats for the Cabernet Franc.
-Selective cold maceration, controlled fermentation (up to 28°C) and post-fermentation maceration up to 30°C gave maximum extraction of aromas and texture.
+Vinification took place in oak and stainless steel tanks for the Merlot, and in concrete tanks for the Cabernet Franc.
+Selective cold maceration, controlled fermentation (up to 28°C), and post-fermentation maceration up to 30°C ensured maximum extraction of aromas and texture.

 The wine then matured for 22 months :